gromacs/gromacs/docs/install-guide/install-guide.md

 get the latest CUDA version and driver supported by your hardware, but beware of possible performance regressions in newer CUDA versions on older hardware.
-Note that while some CUDA compilers (nvcc) might not officially support recent versions of gcc as the back-end compiler, we still recommend that you at least use a gcc version recent enough to get the best SIMD support for your CPU, since GROMACS always runs some code on the CPU.
-It is most reliable to use the same C++ compiler version for GROMACS code as used as the back-end compiler for nvcc, but it could be faster to mix compiler versions to suit particular contexts.
+Note that while some CUDA compilers (nvcc) might not officially support recent versions of gcc as host compiler, we still recommend that you at least use a gcc version recent enough to get the best SIMD support for your CPU, since GROMACS always runs some code on the CPU.
+It is most reliable to use the same C++ compiler version for GROMACS code as used as the host compiler for nvcc, but it could be faster to mix compiler versions to suit particular contexts.